rolandjlevy/portfolio-website-hosted-by-netlify/notes.md

 # Roland Levy's personal website

 ## Fixes
+- Selected text colour of language buttons is too light
 - Improve language buttons
-- Imprive design of project blocks.
-See images/bbc-feature-block.png and footer of https://www.bbc.co.uk/news/uk-54344961
+- Improve design of project blocks.
+See images/bbc-feature-block.png and footer of https://www.bbc.co.uk/news/uk-54344961 and https://www.bbc.co.uk/food/collections/healthy_recipes_on_a_budget_and_in_under_30_minutes
 - Change scripts to modules?
 - Add EJS icon?
 - test in Safari
-- test in Firefox - very laggy: https://www.makeuseof.com/tag/5-firefox-runs-slow-browsers-run-fast/
+- test in Firefox - very laggy in light mode: https://www.makeuseof.com/tag/5-firefox-runs-slow-browsers-run-fast/

 ### Done
 - minor bug: when project is pinned and you click on .details the icons dissapear